viperleed/viperleed/doc/content/api/aseapi.rst

 The |calc| package of supports running directly from surface structures from the :term:`Atomic Simulation Environment (ASE)<ASE>`.
-ASE is a widely used :term:`Python` library for setting up and controlling atomistic simulations such as density functional theory calculations and molecular dynamics simulations.
+ASE is a widely used :term:`Python` library for setting up and controlling atomic simulations such as density functional theory calculations and molecular dynamics simulations.
 Via the ASE interface provided in |calc|, an ``ase.Atoms`` object can be used as surface model for a |LEED-IV| calculation.